 Humans have long recognised the importance and value of maps to their lives.
 Indeed, the history of mapping can be traced to more than 5,000 years ago.
-Maps are essentially tools which are used to:
+Maps are essentially tools which:

-- for the map maker, they record the location of places of interest
+- for the map maker, record the location of places of interest.

-- for others, they are a source of learning about the geography of the area being mapped
+- for others, are a source of learning about the geography of the mapped area.

 Compared to modern maps, early maps:

-- depicted of small areas (a city, a trade route, a hunting ground, a military campaign etc)
+- depicted small areas (a city, a trade route, a hunting ground, a military campaign etc.)

-- were pictorial in nature – therefore they look crude compared to modern maps; however they were able to show the features that the map maker wished to record
+- were pictorial in nature.
+While they look crude compared to modern maps, they were able to show the features that the map maker wished to record.

 - the relationship between features on the map and reality on the Earth was often not accurate.
 For example, features in the centre of the map would be shown in great detail, but features closer to the map’s edges were much more basic.

-- in many cases were work of art first and a reference document second; part of the reason for this is that the maps were made by hand, were expensive to make and were somewhat of a status symbol to own
+- in many cases were works of art first and reference documents second; part of the reason for this is that the maps were made by hand, were expensive to make and were somewhat of a status symbol to own

-A few examples of mapping which occurred before the Birth of Christ include:
+A few examples of mapping which occurred before 4 BC include: